boringSQL/pgmux/README.md

 ## Protocol Support

 - PostgreSQL wire protocol v3.0
-- Authentication: SASL-SCRAM-SHA-256, MD5, cleartext
+- Authentication: SASL-SCRAM-SHA-256, cleartext
 - All standard PostgreSQL messages

+Please note, MD5 authentication won't work if the username is rewritten by a proxy, because the username is part of the MD5 password hash calculation in PostgreSQL.

 ## Limitations